-The summer program at Princeton funds eight weeks of on-campus mathematical research and/or guided independent study.
+The summer program at Princeton funds eight weeks of mathematical research, guided independent study, or both.
+These are mostly on-campus but travel expenses to places within the US may also be funded.
 Any eight weeks during the summer will do, provided you can make arrangements to work with your adviser during that period; they do not even have to be contiguous, so you could for instance, work for four weeks in June, then leave for a couple of weeks and return to finish the program in mid-July.

 How Is It Different from an REU?

 The result is that an REU experience, particularly early in your undergraduate career, will likely be more of an opportunity to focus on a single, specific problem than a way to learn mathematics that you’re likely to use in the future.
 In contrast, the Princeton programs represents a chance to build significant foundational knowledge in a specific area, which is particularly useful if you wish to pursue research in it.
 Indeed, in many parts of mathematics, such knowledge is absolutely crucial.
 Also important is the program’s flexibility: the time spent on the project can be budgeted however the student and adviser choose, and the project can be purely reading, purely research, or a combination of the two.

 We definitely recommend doing one REU for the research experience and possibly a second top REU.
 We do, however, highly recommend the Princeton program as a way to learn a lot of math or, depending on your interests and preparation, work on a research project of your choosing.

 There are two options: (1) campus summer housing and (2) off-campus housing.
 Room draw for summer housing is typically in late April or early May, and you have to request a spot in the draw by early April.
 (Check the Housing Office’s website for the details: the deadlines are very strict.)
 Typically, a very limited number of summer rooms are air-conditioned (usually in Bloomberg or Scully); if you’re not lucky enough to get one, you’ll have to put up with Princeton’s summer heat.
 Many students do so, usually with the help of fans and open windows.

 - Princeton does not directly provide off-campus housing, so this is something you must do yourself.
 There are two places to look for listings of available rooms to rent.
 The first is Princeton’s off-campus housing website.
 There, the best option is “furnished rooms to rent”.
 The other place to look is the Tiger Trade website, under the “Housing and Apartments” section.
 Searching for off-campus housing is not as easy as one might think.
 Here are some tips:

 - The main considerations when choosing off-campus housing are price, proximity to campus, and, if you don’t have a car, proximity to bus stops.
 The last one is crucial; going back and forth between your housing and Princeton might be very inconvenient if you don’t take that aspect into consideration.

 - Go through all the listings and contact many of the landlords.
 Most likely at least half of them will already have a tenant, will not accept a contract that short, simply will not respond to your emails, and so on.
 Thus, contacting them one at a time is a bad idea.

 - If you have found a place that works and the landlord has agreed to take you, do not waste too much time before accepting the offer.
 While you are considering multiple places to stay, the landlords might also be considering multiple tenants.
 Thus, even after you have made contact with the landlord, he or she might let you know that there is another tenant who has already taken the room.

 - Even if you do not have time to visit any rooms, be sure to ask the landlords lots of questions: proximity to bus stops, availability of kitchen, AC, internet, laundry, and so on.
 Google Transit is also useful for looking up proximity to bus stops on your own.

 - Given the difficult nature of searching for off-campus housing, be sure to start early.

 Since the department pays, no OPT (Optional Practical Training) is needed.
 The program is considered on-campus employment.
 Payroll will contact you about work authorization.
 You will apply for a social security card in Trenton if you don’t already have one.
 Side benefit: with an SSN you can reasonably apply for a credit card (you also can with a TIN, but credit information is associated with either TIN or SSN, so you would lose any credit rating once you get a SSN).